serkanok1983/BMI_Calculator/README.md

-BMI Calculator with a custom dark theme.
+BMI Calculator with a custom dark theme and custom widgets.